NicolasRoever/bargaining_experiment/README.md

 - Right now, I discount everything gains from trade excluding transaction costs.
 Is this correct?
 - Should I add practice rounds and an attention check?
-- You can press the submit button without selecting anything on the slider, this should be fixed
 - I need to adjust the instructions

+## Errors to monitor (Longlist)

 - Double-check this error:   File "/Users/nicolasroever/Documents/Promotion/Bargaining/bargaining_experiment/bargain_live/bargaining_functions.py", line 90, in update_broadcast_dict_with_basic_values
     current_transaction_costs = json.loads(player.current_costs_list)[bargaining_time_elapsed - 1]
 IndexError: list index out of range -> I added a print statement, please monitor this!
-- Also, the randomization does not seem to be fixed with the random number generator, please adjust.
+- Also, the randomization does not seem to be fixed with the random number generator, please adjust. ( added a set seed in the notebook, should be fixed now.)

 ## Server Commands